timothy-leong/alphalove/README.md

 # Alphalove
-Like Tinder, but you program your own swiper.
+Electronic dating agency.
 Written in Go.

 ## Folder structure
 The semantics are taken from https://github.com/golang-standards/project-layout.